Egypt Driving Guide

 Driving under the influence and intoxication of and the effect of alcohol is prohibited.
 The allowable blood alcohol level in Egypt is 0.05%.
 Road accidents in Egypt are prevalent, and one of the reasons for these incidents is drinking and driving.

-In Egypt's big cities, it is difficult to find a space to park because of the lack of parking spaces.
+In Egypt's big cities, it is difficult to find a parking spot because of the lack of parking spaces.
 When parking your vehicle, you need to ensure that you are parking in the right place because if not, your driving license may be suspended for 30 days or more.
 Some people work and offer valet parking for a small tip.

 Driving at Night and in Winter Rains